All Episodes

 This is an awful tragedy.

-I saw a tweet from one of her for 40 to be From one of her family members, a cousin, who says uh uh said to a prominent conservative commentator, get her name out of your mouth.
+I saw a tweet from one of her, purporting to be from one of her family members, a cousin who said to a prominent conservative commentator, get her name out of your mouth.

-I'm paraphrasing is an equal opportunity, open-minded family.
+Our family is an equal opportunity, I'm paraphrasing, is an equal opportunity, open-minded family.

-We don't uh distinguish between one group and another group, uh we just see good people and bad people.
+We just see good people and bad people.

 That's what I want America to do.

-I don't I but most Americans, and this infuriates me, Selena, every two and four years, this phony BS narrative that Republicans are racist, sexist, homophobic, xenophobic, Islamophobic, uh, they want dirty air water, they want to kill uh kill children and throw granny over the cliff.
+But most Americans, and this infuriates me, Selena, every two and four years, this phony BS narrative that Republicans are racist, sexist, homophobic, xenophobic, Islamophobic.

 You're a conservative, Selena.